- NAME: Claude McKay

 - DEATH DATE: May 22, 1948

-- EDUCATION: Tuskegee Institute, Kansas State Teachers College
+- EDUCATION: Tuskegee Institute (now Tuskegee University), Kansas State College

 - PLACE OF DEATH: Chicago, Illinois